About This Project

 Hi, I'm Courtney, your neighbor over in Greenway Terrace.
 I've been here for 10 years and my family has been in this neighborhood since it was built.
 I put this project together to help us get as many trees as possible to as many homes as possible.

 I applied for the City of Phoenix Community Canopy grant for the homes in the Greenway Terrace subdivision only.
-We won.
-The city then expanded eligibility to over 600 homes in the surrounding area, which means more of our neighbors can benefit.
+We won!
+The city was generous when we met and allowed us to expanded eligibility to the entire Midtown Grand District.

 Have you ever wondered why our neighborhood isn't built in straight lines?
 Or why the houses all sit at slightly different angles on their lots?